Understanding Root Cause Analysis – A complete guide to RCA

 Root cause analysis can be deployed in two ways for two different purposes – deployed reactively because something has gone wrong and needs fixing there and then, or proactively, ahead of something potentially going wrong to try and ensure it does not go wrong at all.

 With reactive root cause analysis, this is conducted when you find yourself having to react to something.
 Something has gone wrong and you are unsure why, you can only see the problem and its effects.
 In this instance, you are now having to react to what has gone wrong, calling upon root cause analysis to find this out.
 In this instance, time is of the essence, and you’ll want a quick turnaround time, looking at the data, the effects and the potential solutions, before delivering swiftly your set of solutions.
-The tools you would often call upon here include the Pareto Chart, Fishbone Diagram or 5 Whys Diagram.
+The tools you would often call upon here include the Pareto Chart, Fishbone Diagram or 5 Whys Diagram

 With proactive root cause analysis, this is conducted when you find yourself with the time and space to be able to think ahead of the challenges and issues which may arise.
 At this stage, nothing has necessarily gone wrong, and nothing is necessarily going to go wrong – but you want to work now to ensure that remains true.
 How can you put the right controls, the right activities and the right actions in place today to ensure that your processes and operations remain problem and defect-free?
 Here you have the space and time to think through all potential problems, eventualities and potential solutions needed.